gerogtoa/laptop-cooling-dock/Journal.md

 <h6 align="center"><i><small>It also proved to be incredibly parametric!</small></i></p></h6>
 <br>

 I thus began on the outtake ducts.
-I initally was thinking of ways it could be fuctional yet asthetic at the same time, and decided that having channels exposed on the top of the 3D printed plastic but capped by the polycarb could look super cool.
+I initally was thinking of ways it could be functional yet asthetic at the same time, and decided that having channels exposed on the top of the 3D printed plastic but capped by the polycarb could look super cool.
 I placed an outtake vent at each side, which I plan on connecting to in some cool fashion.

 <br>
 <p align="center"><img width="689" height="283" alt="image" src="https://github.com/user-attachments/assets/c1df4611-fcfd-470d-ac39-64b1e2e3f6d4" /></p>